Remove Labor-Intensive Tasks

 "If a sequence is wrong, the downtime could be significant.
 We have significant checks and balances in place to ensure each item is picked correctly"

-— Don Klug, vice president distribution center management, Penske Logistics
+— Don Klug, vice president of sales, distribution center management, Penske Logistics

 With its kitting processes, Penske Logistics places specific parts from bulk containers into the right combination within smaller containers.
 This creates easy line-side operation at the manufacturing facility.
 Depending on the size of the part or components and the customers' specifications, kits can be placed in a bag, box, reusable container or shrink wrapped.
 In addition, kits can be packaged and placed in sequence for just-in-time delivery to manufacturing locations.